-Very similar to shrimp scampi, the butter-based sauce is complimented beautifully with a nice dry, white wine (I like Pinot Grigio with my seafood, Chardonnay is also a great choice).
-Riesling is one of my favorite drinking white wines but would be a touch too sweet for best results in this pasta dish.
+Very similar to shrimp scampi, the butter-based sauce is complimented beautifully with a nice dry, white wine (I like Pinot Grigio with my seafood, Sauvignon Blanc is also a great choice).
+Riesling is one of my favorite drinking white wines but would be a touch too sweet for the best results in this pasta dish.

 The best part about shrimp dinners?
 They cook up so quickly!
 You can literally have this dinner on the table in just 20 minutes!!

 - Pasta - Any variety, linguine, angel hair, spaghetti, etc.

 - Olive Oil - Extra virgin olive oil (EVOO)

 - Garlic - Minced very small add great flavor or go with my roasted garlic.

 - Shrimp - Fresh or frozen, I use large shrimp, but small or even jumbo shrimp are good.